ARCLabUNO/arclabwebsite/content/authors/kobie/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Grad Students
+  - Alumni
 ---

-Addie Kobie is a Doctoral student in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
+Addie Kobie is an alumna of the SCCJ PhD program.
 Her research interests include corrections and juvenile delinquency.